This document gives an overview of Cloudreach group companies (collectively “Cloudreach”) security and data protection practices and processes.

 - Intracompany data processing agreement.
 As a global company, Cloudreach may need to share personal data across its entities to support our customers in the provision of services.
 Cloudreach has put in place an intracompany data processing agreement incorporating the European Commission’s approved standard contractual clauses (“Model Clauses”) to allow the processing of personal data amongst its entities.

 - European Union Model Clauses.
-Cloudreach has incorporated the Model Clauses into our standard data protection agreement used with service providers located in a third country.
+Cloudreach has incorporated the Model Clauses (also known as Standard Contractual Clauses) into our standard data protection agreement used with service providers located in a third country.
 The Model Clauses creates a contractual mechanism to meet the adequacy requirement which allows for transfer of personal data from the EEA to a third country.

 Investigation and Reporting of Security Incidents

 Cloudreach has a documented internal security incident response plan in place both in Europe and North America that aligns with the GDPR data breach notification requirements.